Help Writing Your Book – the Ghostwriter, Rewriter, Editor & Book Coach

 Let’s take a quick look at each of these writing professionals.

-The simplest definition of ghostwriter is the person who writes your book for you.
+The simplest definition of a ghostwriter is the person who writes your book for you.
 You don’t have to commit a single word to paper; your ghost will do it all for you.
 In other words, you can get the most book writing help from the ghostwriter.

-Your job is to provide the ideas, experiences, and point of view for your book.
+Your job is to provide the ideas, experiences, and points of view for your book.
 Your ghostwriter, in turn, will organize, develop, and shape your material, fill in the blank spaces, create the rest of the book’s content, and produce a finished manuscript.

 The Book Coach

-A book coach is a consultant who can advise you at any point during the book writing process, but does not write for you.
+A book coach is a consultant who can advise you at any point during the book-writing process but does not write for you.
 She helps by providing crucial advice and direction on a wide range of topics, from refining your initial book idea to maximizing marketability; from choosing the best format for your manuscript to producing clear, compelling copy; from finding an agent to working your way through the self-publishing process.

-Suppose you’ve already written the first draft of your book, or second or even fifth draft, and realize it’s just not up to snuff.
+Suppose you’ve already written the first draft of your book, or the second or even fifth draft, and realize it’s just not up to snuff.

 The rewriter takes your existing material and rewrites it, from beginning to end.
-He may set aside the bulk of your words and almost completely rewrite your book, or may keep substantial portions and simply rework them.
+He may set aside the bulk of your words and almost completely rewrite your book or may keep substantial portions and simply rework them.
 He may stick with your existing structure, tweak it a bit, or completely redo it.

 It all depends on what type of help your book needs.